Srinivasan Sampath

-Srinivasan Sampath (born 1961) is an Indian electrochemist, nanotechnologist and a professor of the department of chemistry at Indian Institute of Science.
-He is known for his studies on supercapacitors and nano bimetallics.
-He is an elected fellow of the Indian Academy of Sciences and the Indian National Science Academy.
+Srinivasan Sampath (born 1961) is a Physical Chemist specializing in the area of Electrochemistry - surfaces and interfaces.
+He is a senior professor at the Department of Inorganic and Physical Chemistry at Indian Institute of Science.
+His work involves understanding interfacial properties related to various energy systems - Batteries, fuel cells and supercapacitors and sensors.
+He is an elected fellow of the Indian Academy of Sciences, Indian National Science Academy, Indian National Academy of Engineering (INAE) and The World Academy of Sciences (TWAS).
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, in 2006, for his contributions to chemical sciences.